nasa/ziggy/doc/user-manual/data-receipt-execution.md

 #### Clean Up the Data Receipt Directory

-All manifest and acknowledgement files are transferred to the `manifests` sub-directory of the `logs` directory.
+All manifest and acknowledgement files are transferred to the `manifests` sub-directory of the `log` directory.

 Empty subdirectories of the data receipt directory are removed.
 If the data receipt directory has any remaining content other than the .manifests directory, an exception is thrown.
 An exception at this point due to non-empty directories means that files that were supposed to be imported weren't.